By all means, send us your comments to our blogs - firstname.lastname@example.org

 It’s interesting.
 Average time spent on Facebook per month has risen to 7.5 hours.
 Two years ago it was 4.5.
 Timeline has arrived and isn’t going away, despite the usual chorus of complaints.
 Timeline is geared towards significantly increasing the amount we share online – after all, with over 800 million users already, the pool for new people (Facebook’s assets) is diminishing and as with any maturing product the obvious next step is to start ‘sweating your assets’.
 So increasing the sharing activity amongst users is a trend which will continue throughout 2012.
 This, in turn will have an impact on ad spend.

 Metrics for influence

 New metrics to measure social participation and the value of ‘influence’ will develop this year.
 In purely marketing terms this means that forensic targeting of influential early adopters will become more scientific, more costly and more important.
 Sites such as these three ‘influence’ sites will gain more prominence from the embryonic stage they have been in thus far:

-New Social Media players in 2012
+New Social Media players

 Of course we shouldn’t ignore Google+